 Founded in 1975 by Evalyn Pierpoint Gill, International Poetry Review is dedicated to the idea that the world becomes a better place when we listen to the voices of writers working in a variety of languages.
 The journal publishes works written by global contemporary writers in their own languages accompanied by facing English translations.

-Works in translation will appear in bilingual format.
-We do not rigidly adhere to any one school of translation theory.
-We do, however, request that the translator secures the necessary translation and publication rights.
+International Poetry Review accepts previously unpublished poetry, fiction, literary nonfiction, and short essays.
+Works in translation will appear in a bilingual-facing format.
+We do not rigidly adhere to any one school of translation theory and welcome various styles.

-To encourage younger authors, IPR dedicates a section to works written and/or translated by university students, both graduate and undergraduate, as well as by recent graduates.
+To encourage younger authors, International Poetry Review dedicates a section to works written and/or translated by university students, both graduate and undergraduate and by recent graduates.
 Students in MFA programs are particularly invited to submit their work.

 Subscriptions and Support